-- Assist the local farming community by providing extra hands and effort
+- Assist and help the local farming community by getting hands on

 Monday to Friday

-You can expect to spend four to five to six hours per day on the farm, with a lunch break in between these hours.
-The tasks you will engage in depend largely upon the season and the priority needs at that time.
-Tasks will vary based upon your own knowledge, skill and ability to carry out tasks independently.
-The day could look like:
+You will volunteer for around 4-6 hours per day on the farm, with a break for lunch.
+The tasks you will help with depend greatly upon the season and the priority of needs at the time.
+Activities will vary depending upon your own knowledge, skills and ability.
+A typical day might look like:

-- Modest clothing (long sleeves and long pants offer the best protection when working outdoors, at the minimum- clothing should cover knees and shoulders)
+- Modest clothing – long sleeves and long trousers give the best protection when working outdoors, clothing needs to cover knees and shoulders

-- Please bring work gloves, work shoes or boots, water bottle, hat and sun protection.
+- Please bring work gloves, work shoes or boots, a water bottle, hat and sun protection.

-Gatanga Village will be your new home and will give you the chance to see authentic rural Kenya.
-Close by is Thika, an industrial town where you will be able to find anything you need.
-Nairobi is not too far either, and you can head there during the weekend for nights out or sightseeing.
-Likewise, there are many natural areas in close proximity to Gatanga, a simple example are Fourteen Falls, a set of waterfalls that will leave you awestruck.
+Gatanga Village will be your new home and allows an incredible opportunity to experience an authentic, rural Kenya.
+Close by is the industrial town of Thika, where you will be able to find any supplies you need.
+Nairobi is just over an hour away by car so can easily be visited for weekend nights out and sightseeing.
+You can also explore many of the natural areas nearby Gatanga, for example, Fourteen Falls, a set of powerful waterfalls.